 Is High Tea Still Practiced?

 Nowadays, high tea, in its original sense, is a term that is being used less and less because of changing customs.
-Most of Britain now has three proper meals in the form of breakfast, lunch, and dinner.
+Most of Britain now has three proper meal in the form of breakfast, lunch, and dinner.

 Britain’s rich tea culture is alive by continuing the more proper afternoon tea tradition.